 The Plague, trans.
 Stuart Gilbert (1948)

 Where The Stranger isolates the absurd within the individual, The Plague tests it against the collective.
-Camus’s narrator, Dr. Rieux, isn’t searching for cosmic meaning—he’s documenting a crisis.
+Camus’s narrator, Dr. Rieux, isn’t searching for cosmic purpose—he’s documenting a crisis.
 The plague arrives without reason, spreads without mercy, and punishes without distinction.
 Faced with this, Rieux refuses resignation.
-He acts, not because he believes his efforts will succeed, but because turning away would be a moral failure.
-Camus’s idea of revolt begins here—not in ideology or grandeur, but in the basic act of refusing to abandon others.
+He takes action.
+This choice is grounded in the conviction that turning away would be a moral failure.
+Camus’s idea of revolt originates here.
+It is found in the basic act of refusing to abandon others, free from ideology or grandeur.

-The quote frames suffering not as ennobling in itself, but as something that can reveal character.
-Rising above oneself isn’t about transformation into heroism—it’s about doing what decency requires, even when nothing promises a result.
+The quote frames suffering as a mechanism that reveals character, avoiding the suggestion that the experience is inherently ennobling.
+Rising above oneself isn’t about transformation into heroism; it’s about doing what decency requires, even when nothing promises a result.
 Camus’s resistance is clear-eyed and unsentimental.
 It has no illusions of triumph.
-What matters is the stance one takes when meaning falls away and the only clarity left is that people are suffering, and something must be done.
+When meaning is lost and only suffering remains, the stance one takes is what matters.

 There’s no question of heroism in all this.
 It’s a matter of common decency.
 That’s an idea which may make some people smile, but the only means of fighting a plague is, common decency.